benbrastmckie/ModalHistory/1_modal_logic/01_week/01_week.md

 > Last time we saw...

-- Inchoate conception and motivations driving Lewis
+- Inchoate conception
   - A logic of the possible and necessary, not just the actual
+  - Wants to reason about the (merely) possible not just the actual
-  - Necessary as something like, or including, the _a priori_
+  - 'Necessary' means something like, or includes, what is _a priori_
   - Aim to extend the vocabulary that PM introduces is a good one
-- Motivation
+- Motivation (and what we can learn from this chapter in history)
   - What should we require of a new program in logic?
   - Perfectly clear theoretical target is too much to ask
-  - Methodology for developing the logic
+  - Need some methodology for developing the logic
-  - Consistency is vital
+  - Proof theory where consistency is critical
   - Motivation from the inadequacies of the existing systems
     - Avoid absurd propositions (these indicate limited meaning of 'implies')
-    - Provide a better reading of 'implies'
+    - Provide a better reading of 'implies' (or at least different)
   - Intended applications (theoretical role)
     - Some appeal what can be known _a priori_
-    - Some appeal to the ability to test/reason about scientific hypotheses
+    - Some appeal to the ability to test/reason about contingent scientific hypotheses
   - Stipulated systems ultimately draw on abductive support
-- Anachronism
-  - Compare the extensional and intensional algebras
-  - Some grounds for resonance with what Lewis writes
-  - Wants to reason about the possible not just the actual

 ### Russell, Frege, and Carroll